 Special Note: It is an honor to wear the NHS stole at graduation, but it is an honor that you earn.
 NHS is a service organization, not an honorary club.
 Students who just get good grades are given special recognition throughout the HS years at honors assemblies and at graduation time.
 Students with a GPA of at least 3.75 are recognized as summa cum laude.
 Students with a GPA of 3.50 - 3.74 are magna cum laude and those with GPA’s of 3.00 - 3.49, cum laude.
 Gold, silver, or bronze cords are worn.
 The NHS stole represents so much more than good grades!
 It represents a well-rounded student who is willing to go the extra distance in class work, school activities, community service, and personal growth.
 Gobles High School (the administration, staff, etc.) take NHS seriously and have expectations that NHS honors the “best of the best.”
 Applicants must realize when seeking membership it is not a chance to rest on the laurels of past accomplishments, but an opportunity to take on personal challenges and to really rise to the top of their class by truly helping to make GHS and the Gobles community a better place.

-Special Projects: In accordance with being a service organization the Gobles chapter of the National Honor Society routinely does 3 Red Cross Blood Drives annually.
+Special Projects: In accordance with being a service organization the Gobles chapter of the National Honor Society routinely does 3 Red Cross blood drives annually.
+NHS sponsors a heart health awareness campaign in conjunction with the American Heart Association.
 The group also does a huge food drive and coin collection through the holiday season.
 Other service projects have included working with the Blue Star Mothers for overseas care packages, fundraising for organizations to help end child abuse and neglect, and working with the counseling program as tutors for younger students and/or in the Bigs/Littles program.
-There are lots of other projects that pop-up in which members volunteer to assist, as well.
-All NHS members are expected to be a part of one or all of these endeavors.
+Members help with the Stuff the Bus event and lots of other projects that pop-up and offer opportunities to volunteer.
+All NHS members are expected to be a part of several or all of these endeavors.